Updated: Jan 2

 The second approach is of Japanese influence--the Naikan Method.
 It a way of realizing more truth in our lives by asking simple (yet deep) questions.
 There is no pretense nor expectation in these questions.
 We are simply asking them in order to glimpse a bigger picture of reality.
 Gratitude, purpose, and love arise secondarily to seeing things more clearly.
 The effect is rather cool.

-The first question is 'what am I receiving?'
+The first question is 'What am I receiving?'
 This question asks us to consider, in a neutral way, what forces are acting for and against us.
 We often forget the banal elements of our lives that make everything else possible.
 For instance, if you were to break down how many things have had to go right for you to be reading this sentence (electricity, internet, computers, education, the evolution of eyeballs, etc.) you would run out of time before you reached the end.
 On the other hand, we readily focus on negative events like our lives depended on it...and they used to (See the post labeled Negativity Bias for more on that.).
 The point is to take time to inventory both the good and bad in a neutral way You will see how much you truly have going for you.

-The last question is 'what troubles and difficulties have I caused?'
+The last question is 'What troubles and difficulties have I caused?'
 This is a good time to be brutally honest with yourself and course-correct wherever possible.
-We all live in our own unique moral landscapes but cutting across (almost) all of them is the universal law of treating others as you would like to be treated.
+We all live in our own unique moral landscapes but cutting across all of them is the universal law of treating others as you would like to be treated.
 Consider the downstream effects of even the simplest of misgivings or misconceptions, and do your best to avoid them.
 I don't really think more needs to be said.